Home > Analyses > Utilities > Dominion Energy, Inc.

 Analysis of the company’s bankruptcy risk

-Dominion Energy’s Altman Z-Score places it in the distress zone, signaling a high probability of financial distress and potential bankruptcy risk:
+The Altman Z-Score places the company in the distress zone, highlighting a significant risk of financial distress and potential bankruptcy:

 altman z score analysis